 An introduction from our Safeguarding Officer

-The role of the Safeguarding Office within the school is to ensure that our pupils feel safe, happy and supported in school.
-I provide, support, help and advice to our pupil’s parents and carers around safeguarding matters to enable our children to be happy and thrive at school and in their homes.
+The role of the Safeguarding Officer within the school is to ensure that our pupils feel safe, happy and supported in school.
+I provide, support, help and advice to our pupils, parents and carers around safeguarding matters to enable our children to be happy and thrive at school and in their homes.
 I act as a link between the school and our families and any professionals working with them.
 Any matters discussed are treated with confidence and respect.
-As the school Safeguarding officer I want to establish and foster good relationships with parents, carers, the children of our school and professional s who work with them.
+As the school Safeguarding officer, I want to establish and foster good relationships with parents, carers, the children of our school and professionals who work with them.
 I am available to talk with you things that our concerning you or your children.
 This could range from children’s behaviour at home, parenting support, a family illness or loss through to parental separation, Domestic Abuse or risk of harm to a child.
 I work closely with our staff, statutory and voluntary agencies and childcare professionals to improve the opportunities for our children and their families.
 Finally, alongside my safeguarding work I know that now and again all families may experience difficulties which leave them feeling overwhelmed and unable to cope with the stresses and strains of everyday life.
 I have a family of my own and understand that family life can sometimes be very challenging and that our parents and carers sometimes need someone to talk to, support them and guide them in the right direction to get specialist help and advice.
 I have worked with and alongside Kent County Council, Early Help, OASIS domestic abuse support, various local authorities and multi-agency & Community Safety Teams for many years and often work with parents and carers to put them in touch with these agencies who can provide specialist support to help at these times.